At Kion, we're huge believers in bio-individuality. We'll say it over, and over, and over again. There's no one-size-fits-all anything.

 In other words, depending on where your ancestors are from, you're potentially predisposed to do better with certain foods.

-However, most of us these days are--as fondly as we can phrase it--ancestral mutts.
+However, most of us these days are ancestral mutts.
 This a beautiful thing, but it also makes eating for your ancestry a bit trickier.

 That's where genetic testing can come in handy.